wp-plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 == Upgrade Notice ==

+= 5.1 - November 3, 2014 =

+We have added brand new functionality, allowing users to easily customize forms on the fly, through a familiar UI as well as a templating framework to allow users to design and implement their own custom forms.
+A minor security bug was patched in this release as well.
+We fixed an issue with the API key check running on each page load, and added a few new filters to allow users to alter text (please view the [docs](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/) for example)

 = 5.0.9 - October 3rd, 2014 =

 **Fixes**

 * Added autocomplete="false" to API input field
+* Added event listener to form submission (forms can now be placed in modals/slideout menus)

 = 5.0.8 - September 23, 2014 =

 **Fixes**

 * Band-aid fix for the -1 response returned from ajax.php

 = 5.0.7 - September 19, 2014 =

 **Fixes**

 * Security Vulnerability patched - props @g0blinResearch for privately disclosing the issue

 = 5.0.6 - August 22, 2014 =

 **Fixes**

 * fix bug with nonce security check when using table 'Preferred Form Layout' setting

 = 5.0.5 - August 21, 2014 =

 **Fixes**

 - added `stripslashes()` to the following settings fields :
 	- Single Opt-in Confirmation Message
 	- Double Opt-in Confirmation Message